 If you’re having trouble meeting your rent or mortgage payments, these programs can help:

 - Section 8 Vouchers.
 The Housing Choice Voucher Program, commonly known as Section 8, is a federal program to help low-income households afford a home.
 When you join this program, your local Public Housing Agency (PHA) takes your household income and multiplies it by 30%.
 This is the amount it figures you can reasonably afford to pay for rent.
 Then it subtracts this number from the cost of an apartment in your area and pays the difference directly to your landlord.
 You still have to pay the remainder of the rent, but the voucher keeps your cost down to a manageable level.
 You can apply for this program through your local PHA.

 - Low-Income Housing.
 The Section 8 program isn’t the only form of subsidized housing.
-HUD also provides aid to state agencies and private to landlords to offer reduced rental rates to low-income tenants.
+HUD also provides aid to state agencies and private landlords to offer reduced rental rates to low-income tenants.
 If your income is low enough, you can apply for public housing through your local PHA.
-To find a privately owned low-rent apartment in your area, use the low-rent apartment search on the HUD website.
+To search for a privately owned low-rent apartment in your area, click the “find rental assistance” link on the HUD website.

 - Rural Housing Aid.
 If you live in a rural area, you can seek help with rent or mortgage payments through the Rural Development Program run by the U.S. Department of Agriculture (USDA).
 One part of the program helps rural homeowners avoid foreclosure.
 Another part provides rental assistance for low-income renters.
 You can apply for these programs through your local USDA Service Center.
 Elsewhere on the USDA site, you can search for affordable rentals in rural areas.